 Key Takeaways

-- Use enzyme cleaners to break down compounds in stains and eliminate bad odors.
+- Use enzyme cleaners to break down biological compounds and permanently eliminate odors.

 Before You Begin to Clean